polimi-cmls-22/group15-HW-ID-NaN/README.md

 ![](./gitImages/cms.png)

 Basically it's a midi instrument, so you can use it in your daw of choice and load any virtual instrument you like.
-But remember it's an harp so it shuold sound like one (just kidding).
+But remember it's an harp so it should sound like one (just kidding).

 It has 7 lasers, or string if you prefer, so it goes from C to B.
 It has an integrated pitch bend control.